 When Marcellus Andrews was a college student, he took an economics class on a whim.
 The decision turned out to be a key point in his journey from the "Bottom" to Bucknell.

-Andrews lived his first 15 years in the Mantua neighborhood of Philadelphia, Pa. – called the Bottom by those who lived there.
+Andrews lived his first 15 years in the Mantua neighborhood of Philadelphia — called the Bottom by those who lived there.
 As he grew up, he wondered about the powerful influence of the economy on the residents' lives.
-"I thought, 'Why is the apparent wealth of the nation, so evident on the screen of my black and white television set, so scarce in the Bottom?'"
+"I thought, 'Why is the apparent wealth of the nation, so evident on the screen of my black-and-white television set, so scarce in the Bottom?'"
 Andrews says.
 "What is this thing called the economy?
 And why do people lose jobs, hopes and lives when the economy is in trouble?"

-Thirty-five years into his career as an educator, but new to Bucknell in 2013, Andrews teaches a variety of courses on subjects including introductory economics, intermediate and advanced macroeconomics, theories of economic justice, economic policy, income and wealth inequality and race and economics.
+Andrews teaches a variety of courses on subjects including introductory economics, intermediate and advanced macroeconomics, theories of economic justice, economic policy, income and wealth inequality, and race and economics.